ozzestrophic/github-task/README.md

 - Feel free to use any other endpoints, if you wish.
 - Should use ReactNative CLI
-- Should use Redux or Redux ToolKit
+- Should use Redux Not Redux ToolKit for state managment and for calling the endpoints
 - Should use React Navigation

 ## UI Design
 [XD Files](https://drive.google.com/file/d/1v3hMX5awOcYY3eULlXMrWUWAYqWaBbJy/view?usp=sharing).